chapman-cs510-2017f/cw-07-alyandcyndi/README.md

 **This assignment was difficult, partially because it was the assignment when we were not present in class to ask questions as a group, however that did cause us to learn to communicate better while beginning to work on a project remotely.**

+**Instructor Note:** Definitely go back and fix your code!
+The payoff for visualizing the Julia sets is well worth it.

 ## Honor Pledge

 I pledge that all the work in this repository is my own with only the following exceptions: